 Some sites may choose to separate the specimen storage ICF from the Enrollment ICF, per IRB/EC requirements or site preference.
 A sample stand-alone ICF for specimen storage and possible future research testing is available upon request from MTN CORE (FHI 360).
 If the Specimen Storage and Possible Future Research Testing ICF is included as part of the Enrollment ICF, it should be conducted at the time of enrollment; if the site has chosen to use a stand-alone form, informed consent should be conducted either at the time of enrollment or at the Month 1 visit.

-5.5.3 Informed Consent for IDIs and FGDs
+5.5.3 Informed Consent for Screening and Enrollment in Decliner Group